Maintenance Vendor Compliance: How PMCs Control Risk Across Operations

 Source → Verify → Maintain → Bid → Settle

-Vendors are onboarded, verified, and maintained within a single system where only eligible vendors can be dispatched.
+Vendors are onboarded, verified, and maintained within a single system, so the vendors your teams dispatch are already credentialed and approved.
 This eliminates timing gaps, reduces dispatch risk, and allows maintenance teams to operate at scale with control.

 How to Evaluate a Vendor Management Platform